jhpyle/docassemble/_docs/config.md

 The `enable` key must be set to `True` in order for the text-to-speech feature to work.
 The `key` is the [VoiceRSS] API key.
-The `languages` key refers to a dictionary that associates languages with default dialects to be used with that language.
+The `dialects` key refers to a dictionary that associates languages with the dialect to be used with that language.
+For more information about dialects, see the [VoiceRSS] documentation.

+Sometimes, the language code you use in your interview is not the same as the language code that [VoiceRSS] uses for that language.
+In this case, you can add a `language map` to your [VoiceRSS] configuration to remap your language code so that it is compatible with [VoiceRSS].

+For example, suppose the language code used in your interview is `zho` for Chinese.
+But the language that [VoiceRSS] recognizes for Chinese is `zh`, and the dialects that [VoiceRSS] recognizes for `zh` include `cn`, `hk`, and `tw`.
+Suppose you want to use `cn` as the dialect.
+You would set your `voicerss` configuration as follows:

+{% highlight yaml %}
+voicerss:
+  enable: True
+  key: 347593849874e7454b9872948a87987d
+  language map:
+    zho: zh
+  dialects:
+    zh: cn
+{% endhighlight %}

 ## <a name="ocr languages"></a>OCR language settings